BloomTech-Labs/CS10-restaurant-pos/README.md

 **Requires Authorization**

 Get a table by it's ID.
+The ID will be pulled off of the request parameters.

 Response: